Nusrat008/papri-portfolio/docs/index.md

 <h3 style= "text-align: center"> <b> Career Objective
  </b>  </h3>

-Motivated by a desire to contribute meaningfully to the advancement of EEE, I aspire to achieve impactful research outcomes through unwavering dedication and a commitment to lifelong learning.
-In the near term, I seek hands-on experience in EEE design, assembly, and service to solidify my understanding of practical applications and bridge the gap between theory and real-world implementation.
+I aspire to achieve impactful research outcomes through unwavering dedication and a commitment to lifelong learning.I seek hands-on experience in EEE design, assembly, and service to solidify my understanding of practical applications and bridge the gap between theory and real-world implementation.

 <h3 style= "text-align: center"> <b>Area of Research Interest